India: Tax raids expose government's media intimidation | DW | 27.07.2021

 The video was shared by a host of right-wing figures despite its call to execute at least five senior journalists, all from India's clutch of independent online news media.

-"Either laws like sedition or defamation are used against journalists or they face intimidation at different levels," editor-in-chief of The News Minute told DW.
+"Either laws like sedition or defamation are used against journalists or they face intimidation at different levels," Dhanya Rajendran, editor-in-chief of The News Minute, told DW.

 Increasing control of the media by big business houses, self-censorship by smaller outfits, and a general fear of religious and political subjects, have further imperiled free and fair reporting.